Prof. Dr. Hubert A. Gasteiger

 1986-1988: Fulbright Scholarship for M.S. program at Oregon State University

-2010: Full Professor at the TUM (Chemistry): electrocatalysis, materials development, and materials degradation phenomena related to batteries, fuel cells, and electrolyzers.
+2010: Full Professor at the Technical University of Munich (TUM, Chemistry): electrocatalysis, materials development, and materials degradation phenomena related to batteries, fuel cells, and electrolyzers.

-2009: Visiting Professor at MIT (Mechanical Engineering Dept., Cambridge, USA) with Yang Shao-Horn: catalysis in lithium-air batteries and model oxide catalysts for fuel cells.
+2009: Visiting Professor at Massachusetts Institute of Technology (MIT, Mechanical Engineering Dept., Cambridge, USA) with Yang Shao-Horn: catalysis in lithium-air batteries and model oxide catalysts for fuel cells.

 2007-2008: Director for Catalyst Development at Acta S.p.A.
 (Italy): catalysts and membrane-electrode-assemblies (MEAs) for alkaline membrane electrolyzers and fuel cells.